Manvi-Agrawal/QuantumSE.jl/README.md

     ```bash
     pip install meson ninja
     ```
-2. Clone our forked repo of Bitwuzla  and cd to it.
+2. Clone our forked repo of Bitwuzla in `example` folder and cd to it.

+    > NOTE: If using ubuntu in WSL, open Julia REPL under root privilege and execute these commands under shell mode of Julia REPL.

     ```bash
-    git clone https://github.com/njuwfang/bitwuzla-for-QuantumSE.git && cd bitwuzla-for-QuantumSE
+    cd example/ && git clone https://github.com/njuwfang/bitwuzla-for-QuantumSE.git && cd bitwuzla-for-QuantumSE
     ```
 3. Configure it with `--kissat`